Galapagos NV (GLPG)'s Financial Results Comparing With Exelixis Inc. (NASDAQ:EXEL) | New Business Observer

 |1

-The downside potential is -4.52% for Galapagos NV with average target price of $160.4.
-On the other hand, Exelixis Inc.’s potential upside is 84.32% and its average target price is $35.5.
-Based on the results shown earlier, Exelixis Inc. is looking more favorable than Galapagos NV, analysts view.
+Galapagos NV’s downside potential currently stands at -4.62% and an $160.4 average price target.
+On the other hand, Exelixis Inc.’s potential upside is 15.87% and its average price target is $23.
+Based on the data delivered earlier, Exelixis Inc. is looking more favorable than Galapagos NV, analysts belief.

 Institutional & Insider Ownership